Child Care Subsidy

 - Family income: $85,000

-- Childcare fee: $135 per day for a 9-hour session (=$15/hour, above cap of $13.73)
+- Childcare fee: $135 per day for a 9-hour session (=$15/hour, which may be above the cap depending on care type and child age)

 Scenario 3: Grandparent Primary Carer